Arraying/Farnsworth/README.md

 Usually, one would write "hello world" in order to get a bare program going.
 Unfortunately, Farnsworth has no IO.
-So insteand, this tour will cover some of the basics in the language.
+So instead, this tour will cover some of the basics in the language.

 ### 🌸 Examples

 Examples can be found in the [samples](samples) directory.
-They are bare minimal though, so for a better reference refer to this.
+They are minimal though, so for a better reference refer to this document.

 ### 💢 Expressions and Structure